-We recognise that we need to change and are therefore embarking on a programme designed to renew the organisation with a strong focus on performance, investment, engagement, partnership and modernisation.
-We will apply our renewed sense of purpose, energy and professionalism to drive this through.
+We recognise that change is important and have in place a programme designed to renew the organisation with a strong focus on performance, investment, engagement, partnership and modernisation.
+We apply our renewed sense of purpose, energy and professionalism to drive this through.

-Consequently, we see these next 3 years as a phase of renewal
+Consequently, our business plan reflects a phase of renewal.